DynamoDB with Serverless Framework - The Ultimate Guide

 - Delete Animal

-Go ahead, an open handler.js
+Go ahead and open the handler.js

 Don't worry that you don't have aws-sdk

 installed locally.
-AWS-SDK is available in the AWS Lambda environment so you don't have to bundle it with your deployment artifact.
+AWS-SDK is available in the AWS Lambda environment, so you don't have to bundle it with your deployment artifact.

 Create Function